nickyiliwang0000/h/git-and-command-line/github-pages.md

 ```bash
   git checkout -b gh-pages
 ```
-Once on this your `gh-pages` branch you can make some additional changes or immediately push your brach
+Once on this `gh-pages` branch you can make some additional changes or immediately push your branch to GitHub:

 ```bash
 git push origin gh-pages